 Oh the delightful summer treat, ice cream!
 But if you are dairy-free this summer, the ice cream man's jingle might make you sigh the sound of bitter of defeat.
 The good news is there are now so many dairy-free options to choose from, that you won't even miss the moo!
 Here are some of my favorites that you can either pick up at your local grocer or even make at home.
-I should warn you that yes they are dairy-free, but they are also an indulgence so please enjoy in moderation.
+As a naturopathic doctor, I should warn you that yes they are dairy-free, but they are also an indulgence so please enjoy in moderation.

 Rich and luscious coconut milk makes the ideal alternative to cream and is "churning" up in some of the best dairy-free ice creams.
 Its thick creamy texture is very similar to regular ice cream with a hint of coconut making it the perfect base for a variety of different flavors.DF Mavens, which has a store in the East Village as well as being available at your grocer's freezer, comes in amazing flavors like Key Lime Crème and De Lago Chocolate.
 Whats twice as nice is they contain only 13g of sugar, which is much lower than most ice creams.
-Van Leeuwen found in various locations in the city and Brooklyn as well as super markets uses simple pronounceable ingredients and comes in very yummy flavors like Sicilian Pistachio and Salted Caramel.
+Van Leeuwen found in various locations in Manhattan and Brooklyn as well as super markets uses simple pronounceable ingredients and comes in very yummy flavors like Sicilian Pistachio and Salted Caramel.
 If you are feeling inspired, you can also make your own with this recipe.

 Not just for guacamole and chips at your summer barbecue, avocados can be part of your frozen desert too!
 Wonderfully creamy avocados contain vitamins A, C and E, iron, potassium, niacin, and mono-unsaturated healthy fat.
 This makes them a summer skin super fruit as their nutrient content neutralizes cell-damaging free radicals.
 Want to try?
 Look for Cado Avocado Frozen Dessert in flavors like Mint Chocolate Chip and Simply Lemon at most health food and grocery stores.
 If you have a ripe avocado and a banana, you can also make your own using this recipe, which contains no added sugar and no ice cream maker required.